trillium-rs/trillium/docs/src/overview/runtimes.md

-With the exception of aws lambda, which provides its own tls termination at the load balancer, each of the above servers can be combined with either rustls or native-tls.
+With the exception of aws lambda, which provides its own tls termination at the load balancer, each of the above servers can be combined with either rustls or native-tls, or with `trillium-acme` to register a certificate automatically with an ACME certificate provider like Let's Encrypt.

 ### Rustls:
 [rustdocs (main)](https://docs.trillium.rs/trillium_rustls/index.html)